rcosnita/fantastico/doc/source/features/roa.rst

    * Listing collections.
    * Retrieving information about an individual item.

-We do not support update / create of multiple resources in one single request.
+We do not support update / create of multiple resources using one single request.

 Advantages
 ----------